ae9o/mono-asteroids/README.md

 ### Used approaches

 So what do we have.
-Very limited time, a tiny set of interacting game objects, the need to strictly separate logic and presentation, as well as the requirement to do everything in a certain coding language.
+Very limited time, a tiny set of interacting game objects, the need to strictly separate logic and presentation, as well as the requirement to do everything in a certain coding language (C#).

 It was decided to use the classic MVC, isolating the game logic in the model layer, rendering in the view layer, and handling user input in the controllers layer.
+The model layer is completely independent and does not use other app layers.
+Model classes do not contain graphical information.
+They store and process only those data that describe the logic of the gameplay.
+The view layer uses the model in read mode.
+It independently decides how the game objects should look.
+The controller layer takes user input, interprets it, and calls the appropriate methods on the model.
+The model itself does not interact with the outside world in any way.

 There is no ECS here.
 A tiny inheritance tree of game objects is simply formed in the model.
 This has reduced development time, but of course, it seriously hampers the future expansion of the game's capabilities.